dxiaogang/FastAndroid/README.md

 # FastAndroid
-his is my first project since register the github account.
+this is my first project since register the github account.